Sandwich tern: Status

 The Sandwich tern has an extensive global range estimated at 100000–1000000 km2.
 It has a population estimated at 460,000–500,000 individuals.
 Population trends have not been quantified, but the species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e. declining more than 30% in ten years or three generations).
 For these reasons the species is evaluated as least concern.

 The Sandwich tern is among the taxa to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 Parties to the agreement are required to engage in a wide range of conservation actions, which are describes in a detailed action plan.
 This plan should address key issues such as species and habitat conservation, management of human activities, research, education, and implementation.

 Their habit of breeding in very dense colonies made them highly vulnerable to the 2021–2023 highly pathogenic avian influenza (HPAI) outbreaks, with mass mortality in numerous colonies in northwestern Europe in 2022.
+Older birds were more likely to die from avian influenza; this loss of the more experienced birds is likely to lead to depressed breeding productivity in the future, which could become a serious problem if outbreaks continue to occur.